 D. Scope of Work

 The Panel discussed and provided input on issues focusing on the implementation of the LCFS.
-Specifically, section 95489(a) of the regulation defines the minimum scope of the two required program reviews.
+Those topics included those called for in section 95489(a) of the regulation which defined the minimum scope of the two required program reviews.
 Each review is to include the following topics:

 (1) The LCFS program’s progress against LCFS targets;